vithun-dhyan/dhyancc/Angular/README.md

 ## Copy main-page component

-- Copy the contents of main-page component into your project (ts, css, html), also copy the dependent student service and student-interface files and declare the components in the app module.
+- Copy the main-page component into your project (ts, css, html), also copy the dependent student service and student-interface files and declare the components in the app module.

 - Configure routes for main-page component in app-routing.module.ts

+- Import necessary modules in your app module.

 - To fetch the data for main-page component disable your basic authentication in your spring-boot application and start your spring-boot server.
 After starting the spring-boot server configure proxy to your angular app
     - Copy the file `proxy.conf.json` from cloned repo to your project root directory (in path where package.json exists).